Custom Mechanical Keyboard

 Parts

-PCB/Case/Plate/Stabilizer: XD87 Hot Swappable PCB with underglow LED and USB-C connection PCB front PCB back
+PCB/Case/Plate/Stabilizer: XD87 Hot Swappable PCB Kit 3 PCB front PCB back Case Plate Stabilizers

 Switches: Gateron Brown switches Switches